Aura (Lady Gaga song): Live performances

 On September 1, 2013, Gaga opened the 2013 iTunes Festival at Roundhouse in London, performing several songs from Artpop.
 She opened the show with "Aura", wearing a black suit with a black scarf and a knife that read "HOLLYWOOD" (referring to the song's lyrics).
 During her performance, the singer was hoisted above the crowd in a metal cage described by the BBC as a "medieval torture device".
 Ashley Percival of the Huffington Post wrote about the show, "Arriving onstage a fashionable 26 minutes late, Gaga opened with previously leaked track 'Aura', which sounded more pulsating and crazed than the unfinished demo ...
 She belted out from a cage suspended above the audience, her lyrics setting the tone for the rest of her set."
 Gaga performed "Aura" next at (Le) Poisson Rouge in New York City, where she held a fête for V magazine editor Stephen Gan.
 She played a 45-minute set, wearing a seashell bra and thong.
 According to David Lipke of Women's Wear Daily, Gaga lip-synced the song.

 On November 8, 2013, Gaga appeared in ArtRave at the Brooklyn Navy Yard to promote Artpop.
 She performed a number of songs from the album, opening with "Aura" in a clown-like white mask and white-and-black buoy-like attachments which were described by Andrew Hampp of Billboard as reminiscent of a Jack in the Box mascot.
 The singer's dress was compared to the Michelin Man by Marissa G. Muller of Rolling Stone, "complete with white water wings, a mask, and a pointed cap".
 Gaga began the performance across the room, weaving through the crowd towards a Jeff Koons sculpture of herself as she sang.

 The singer sang "Aura" and other songs from her discography at the 2013 Jingle Bell Ball on December 8, 2013.
 At the 2014 South by Southwest (SXSW), Gaga wore knee-length blonde dreadlocks and opened her set with "Aura".
 She was rotating on a barbecue spit for the performance.
 The song was regularly performed as part of Gaga's 2014 ArtRave: The Artpop Ball concert tour (after "Judas"), with the singer in a green bob cut wig and leather hot pants.

 "Aura" was performed on Gaga's 2018–2020 Las Vegas residency show, Enigma.
 Brittany Spanos from Rolling Stone wrote that the track "begins a darker, more dangerous chapter of journey" in the narrative of the show, although she thought that the song was "oddly included" on the setlist.
-Gaga included "Aura" in the setlist for The Mayhem Ball tour (2025–2026), as a shortened snippet after "Judas".
+Gaga included "Aura" in the setlist for The Mayhem Ball tour (2025–2026), as a shortened snippet in a medley with "Judas".
 Tomás Mier of Rolling Stone viewed it as a reference to fans who had asked for her to perform "tracks from what they consider her most overlooked album".